Host an Intern

 We invite your organization to partner with Chicago Semester by hosting CS students for internships and providing hands-on learning experience.
 CS seeks opportunities that truly challenge students and help them contribute to your team.

 As a site supervisor, you will have the opportunity to collaborate with an energetic, capable worker who is eager to begin building his or her future.

 Who are Chicago Semester students?

-Chicago Semester students are undergraduate juniors and seniors from more than 30 different faith-based liberal arts college and universities across the Midwest, but we also invite sophomores and recent graduates.
+Chicago Semester students are undergraduate juniors and seniors from more than 30 different colleges and universities across the Midwest, but we also invite sophomores and recent graduates.
 You can find a list of our partner campuses on our About page.
 Students come from a variety of academic disciplines, including finance, marketing, English, event planning, exercise science, social work, student teaching, nursing and more.
 Visit our Semester Program and Summer Program pages to learn more about our different programs.